 Create a cast of characters

-When writing a memoir or novel, you’ll have a number of characters in your book.
+When writing a memoir or novel, you’ll have several characters in your book.
 To help create three-dimensional personalities, it helps to write short biographies for each.
 Describe what they look like, what they enjoy doing, their vocation, etc.

-For your memoir you’ll write down the existing personalities for the people in your life.
+For your memoir, you’ll write down the existing personalities of the people in your life.
 Consider who they are to you and how these characters will help you tell your story.

 Consider each character and work to build his or her personality the way you wish it to develop.
 It’s fun!
 You get to stock your book with people you create.

 If you’re anything like me, you’re probably chomping at the bit to do something to forward your dream of writing a book.
 I get it.
 These are a few things you can do to prepare to work with a ghostwriter.
 Enjoy the process!